 When you think of North American costume-jewelry centers, glamorous cities like New York, L.A., and Chicago probably come to mind.
 But one of the top-notch costume jewelers in the 1950s was actually located in Montreal, Canada.
 Gustave Sherman’s Jewish parents immigrated to Canada to escape persecution in Eastern Europe.
 Once in Montreal, young Gustave took a job as a jewelry salesman, which sparked his interest in the trade.

 Even though he had no schooling in business or jewelry-making, Gustave founded his Montreal manufacturing company, Sherman Costume Jewelry, in 1947.
-He started with one employee, Hungarian jeweler Jimmy Koretza, an expert craftsman who help make Sherman’s exquisite designs a reality.
+He started with one employee, Ukrainian jeweler Dmytro Kurica, who went by Jim or Jimmy and whose last name was pronounced Koretza, hence the confusion in some quarters about his name.
+Kurica was an expert craftsman who helped make Sherman’s exquisite designs a reality.
 By the 1950s, Sherman had established himself as Canada’s foremost costume jeweler, and his work was starting to appear on runways in Paris and New York.

 Naturally, this meant his costume jewelry was some of the most expensive on the market—even in the early days, his pieces could go for as much as $50.
 His less elaborate and more affordable items sold at Canadian department stores and through the major jewelry shop Birks.
 The finest pieces of Sherman jewelry, however, sold at exclusive jewelry boutiques across the country.